 Coming out of college I felt that I could make a difference by working with young people in the inner city.
 During the time I spent working on my doctorate at Teachers College, Columbia University, I had the opportunity to work in New Rochelle on a federally-funded desegregation program and then in Community School District 4 in East Harlem, where I was the founder of an alternative junior high school and then was responsible for developing new programs and obtaining funding for them.
 So beginning early in my career, I discovered that I had an aptitude for developing programs that brought different groups of people together for a common purpose; in this case, improving educational outcomes for disadvantaged children.

 During the second half of my time at JPMorgan Chase, I was able to utilize my previous experiences and connections in the community, first as the Director of Community Relations and then as president of the foundation.
-As I approach my 10th anniversary at the School of Public Affairs, everything that I have done has followed in this path, i.e., all of my courses have been focused on helping students identify career opportunities through participation in structured internship experiences.
+As I approach my 10th anniversary at the School, everything that I have done has followed in this path, i.e., all of my courses have been focused on helping students identify career opportunities through participation in structured internship experiences.
 Over the past five years, I have worked with about 110 undergraduate and 110 graduate students who completed internships in 100 nonprofit organizations and about 20 government agencies.

 You handle internship placements in addition to other critical administrative duties for The Washington Semester.
 What sets this program apart from similar ones at other institutions?

 To start the process, I partner with each student to identify the most appropriate internship opportunities and develop a strategy for obtaining the right one.
 This includes using our School alumni network in Washington which has resulted in a number of excellent placements (e.g., the Department of Commerce).